-This year’s 149TH Gettysburg Reenactment was a prime example of a potential calamity.
+The 149TH Anniversary Gettysburg Reenactment was a prime example of a potential calamity.
 The Gettysburg 149TH was definitely going to be a nice smaller event.
 Then the 101 degree heat with 107 Real Feel descended – for the entire weekend.
 Knowing the event was going to be diminished due to the intense heat do you cut back on resources?
 No – quite the opposite!
 As organizers we had a responsibility and obligation to the reenactors, the visitors and our community.
-We actually suggested many of the additional resources and changes.
-Here is what U.S. Commander General Allen Baldwin & Confederate Commander Brain Guerso felt compelled to say about their 149TH Gettysburg experience:
+We actually instigated additional resources and changes.

-Jim Fox, our Director of Planning & Command Center Supervisor for the past 18 years, was formerly the Emergency Management Director for the Adams County and is currently on the Federal Emergency Management Agency (FEMA) Disaster Response and Recovery Team.
+Jim Fox, our Director of Planning & Command Center Supervisor for the past 22 years, was formerly the Emergency Management Director for the Adams County and is currently on the Federal Emergency Management Agency (FEMA) Disaster Response and Recovery Team.
 He has been meeting with the municipalities, Gettysburg Hospital, Adams County officials, the Pennsylvania Emergency Management Agency, the Department of Homeland Security, FEMA and the Pennsylvania Emergency Medical Services Federation to coordinate event planning efforts.
-When he is not giving commands on the field, General Allen Baldwin is the Director for Emergency Response for the Pennsylvania Turnpike.
-He is also Gettysburg Fire Chief and President of the Adams County Fire Chiefs Association.
-General Brian Gesuero is a professional emergency responder at BWI Airport with an extensive background in large event and emergency operations and management.
-For 18 years The Gettysburg Anniversary Committee prides itself as having one of the best living history areas of any reenactment in the country.
-Living History coordinator Kirk Davis has been there all 18 of these years making it happen.
+For over 22 years The Gettysburg Anniversary Committee prides itself as having one of the best living history areas of any reenactment in the country.
+Living History coordinator Kirk Davis has been there all of these years making it happen.
 The living history area just gets better every year.
-The Deputy Director of Operations for the past 18 years is Gettysburg native Timon Linn.
-Tim has been the Chief of Police & Security for Gettysburg College, Elon University and is currently in the same position at St. Johns College in Annapolis.
-The Director of Operations/Incident Commander for the past 18 years is Randy Phiel.
+Timon Linn, 22 years as GAC’s Deputy Director of Operations is a Gettysburg native.
+Timon has forty years in the reenactment hobby.
+He served Gettysburg as a Fire Chief and a municipal police officer.
+With 36 years in law enforcement, Director Public Safety; at Gettysburg College, Deputy Chief of Police at Elon University and recently retired as Chief from St. John’s College, Annapolis he brings a vast amount of knowledge and experience from both sides of the reenactment community.
+The Director of Operations/Incident Commander for the past 22 years is Randy Phiel.
 Randy is a 30 year veteran retired U.S. Law Enforcement Ranger for the NPS with an extensive background in event operations, emergency services, wildfire suppression, homeland security, dignitary protection and incident command.
-The York County Wildland Firefighting crew has been with us for at least 16 years.
+The York County Wildland Firefighting crew has been with us for at least 19 years.
 They arrive before the first reenactor sets foot on the property and do not leave until Monday morning.
 Many of the crew are also EMT’s and paramedics.
 One of the crew is an emergency room trauma physician who was extremely valuable after the lightning strike during the 148TH Reenactment.
 The extensive EMS staff are professionals from both the Gettysburg and Hanover areas who come back year after year offering a wealth of specific event experience.
-Our long-time office Administrator, Joanne Sease, is very dedicated and experienced when handling either reenactor, visitor, community or media matters.
-Media Coordinator Andrea DiMartino is another community member who has been part of the organization for all 18 years.
+Our office Administrator, Joanne Sease has been with us 16 years; she is very dedicated and experienced when handling either Reenactor, visitor, community or media matters.
+Media Coordinator Andrea DiMartino is another community member who has been part of the organization for all 21 years.